SAP-samples/abap-platform-refscen-flight/README.md

 The ABAP Flight Reference Scenario provides sample data and services as well as legacy business logic to get familiar with RAP.
 You can check out the end-to-end scenarios or build your own app based on the sample data.

+**Note:**
+The branches of this repository were renamed recently.
+If you have already linked an ABAP Package to a branch with an outdated name, unlink the repository first and then pull the link to the branch with the new name, as described in step 3 of the <em>Download</em> section in the respective <em>READ-ME</em>.

 ## ABAP Platform Cloud
 Choose this if you are working on SAP BTP or SAP S/4HANA Cloud, public edition.
 To import the reference scenario into your ABAP Environment, follow the steps in the [READ-ME](../ABAP-platform-cloud/README.md) file of the branch <em>ABAP-platform-cloud</em> and download the sources from this branch.